 On 16 December 2021, it was reported that the Central Bank of Russia plans on banning investments in cryptocurrencies due to their financial instability.
 This decision was also influenced by the Federal Security Service, which seeks to block donations to undesirable organisations.

 On 20 January, in a report for public consultations, the Central Bank suggested banning the issuance, circulation, exchange, and use of cryptocurrencies as a means of payment in Russia.
-At the same time, it will not be prohibited to own, buy, and sell cryptocurrencies.
+At the same time, it won’t be prohibited to own, buy, and sell cryptocurrencies.
 It will be possible to conduct transactions in foreign jurisdictions.

 Adoption, restriction, and imposition of new taxes on mining in Kazakhstan